twistlock/docs/api/descriptions/scans/get.md

-Retrieves all scan reports for images scanned by the Jenkins plugin or twistcli tool.
+Retrieves all scan reports for images scanned by the Jenkins plugin or twistcli.

 This endpoint maps to the image table in **Monitor > Vulnerabilities > Images > CI** in the Console UI.